jetify-com/devbox/docs/app/docs/ide_integration/vscode.md

 ## Java
 ___
-VS Code is used for development of many different languages.
-In the guide below, we cover setting up a Java environment that's created inside devbox shell to work with VS Code.
+VS Code is a popular editor that supports many different programming languages.
+This guide covers how to configure VS Code to work with a devbox Java environment.

 ### Setting up Run and Debugger
 To create a devbox shell make sure to have devbox installed.
 If you don't have devbox installed follow the installation guide first.
 Then follow the steps below: